easis/sandia/README.md

 # Overview
-Sandia is a simple http only library made in C99, compiled with GCC 8.2 and tested under Antergos.
+Sandia is a simple http only library made in C99, compiled with GCC 8.2 and tested under Antergos and Windows 10 x64.

 # Features
   - GET and POST requests